aykutNazifov/Notes-Taking-App/README.md

 ### Frontend Setup

-1. Navigate to the `frontend` directory:
+1. Navigate to the `client` directory:

     ```bash
-    cd ../frontend
+    cd ../client
     ```

 2. Install the dependencies: